Las Vegas shooting: Timeline of events

 10:23 p.m.

-"We're getting from civilians that there might have been three shooters," an officer says in the police scanner audio posted online by Broadcastify.
+"We're getting from civilians that there might have been three shooters," an officer says in the police scanner audio.

 10:24 p.m.